 In parallel to his consultancy, Kenneth has developed a successful career training banks and other companies on diverse issues such as Aviation Finance, Asset Finance, Structured Finance and Loan and Lease Documentation.

-Kenneth is a member of the Legal Advisory Panel to the Aviation Working Group and the head of the UK National Contact Group for the Cape Town Convention.
+Kenneth is a member of the executive committee of the Legal Advisory Panel to the Aviation Working Group and the chair of its UK National Contact Group.

 Kenneth has an MA from Cambridge University and has qualified as a solicitor in England and Wales and as an avocat at the Paris bar.